isovector/draconian-results/pho.md

 training activities, are permitted with a reduced number of
 participants:

--   Two people may engage in indoor sports with one another
+-   2 people may engage in indoor sports with one another
--   Four people may engage in outdoor sports with one another
+-   10 people may engage in outdoor sports with one another

 In both cases, participants must maintain a distance of 3 metres from one another unless everyone lives in the same private residence.